Call for same-day service: (310) 487-2580

 10. Dispute Resolution, Late Fees, and Lawsuits

-Make sure you tailor your dispute resolution process to your tenant profile, and your investment strategy.
-For investors who don’t mind risk, we can help curate a commercial lease strategy to match that.
+Ensure your dispute resolution process aligns with your tenant profile and investment strategy.
+For investors comfortable with risk, we can help develop a commercial lease strategy to match.

 Give us 24 Hours and We’ll Make Your Lease Stronger

-At Sinai Law, we never over analyze leases and scare clients from getting a deal done.
-Our team can provide you with a lease report and suggestion for markups within 24 hours of engagement.
+At Sinai Law Firm, we don’t overanalyze leases or discourage clients from closing deals.
+Our team provides a lease report and markup suggestions within 24 hours of engagement.